wojtuss/models/fluid/PaddleNLP/neural_machine_translation/transformer/capi/README.md

 mosesdecoder folder is mosesdecoder

-Optional: model weights and data above is recently provided by Baidu, there are other formal dataset by transformer/gen_data.sh, which include training and other data.
+Optional: model weights and data above is recently provided by Baidu, there are also formal dataset one could download via transformer/gen_data.sh, which include training dataset, but it is not needed in capi and python inference

 ## 5. Run
 If everything built successfully, you can inference.